 Article 5

-Application to pump-storage power generating modules and industrial sites
+Application to pump-storage power generating modules, electric vehicles, and industrial sites

 This Regulation shall not apply to pump-storage power generating modules that have both generating and pumping operation mode.

 Any pumping module within a pump-storage station that only provides pumping mode shall be subject to the requirements of this Regulation and shall be treated as a demand facility.